 I did not care for the vertical pole on the left side of the background and decided to crop it out.
 This left the subject more centred in the frame.

 To use the Crop feature, choose the picture from the camera roll and open it, then select Edit.
 At the bottom next to Cancel, is the crop tool.

 Click on that, and then you can drag the sides or corners anywhere you wish on the image.

 And if your horizon is tilted, use two fingers to rotate and straighten.
 Or drag on the dial right below the picture.

-7. Adjusting the Exposure
+7. Adjust the Exposure in a Manual Way

-The iPhone’s metering is for the most part automatic.
+The iPhone’s metering is, for the most part, automatic.

 This full tonal range image is easy to meter and expose.

 Here is a scene I chose due to the high contrast of backlighting.

 This exposure is the iPhone’s average metering.
 It preserved some shadow detail and highlight detail.